NCCE organises quiz on constitution in Obuasi | News Ghana

 Jesus Cares International School emerged winners of the annual event after securing 36 points to beat Awurade Basa (29), BONSEC Standard School (27) and New Nsuta School (21) in that order.

-The participating schools and contestants received certificates of participation and other prizes like exercise books, mathematical sets constitution games.
+The participating schools and contestants received certificates of participation and other prizes like exercise books, mathematical sets, and constitution games.

 Ms. Jacqueline Mahu, a Senior Civic Education Officer, said the competition formed part of efforts by the NCCE to consolidate the democracy of the country.

-She said the annual quiz had been adopted as a key strategy by the Commission to execute its core mandate which was to educate Ghanaians on the principles and objectives of the 1992 Constitution of Ghana to engender civic consciousness among citizens.
+She said the annual quiz had been adopted as a key strategy by the Commission to execute its core mandate which was to educate Ghanaians on the principles and objectives of the 1992 Constitution to engender civic consciousness among the citizens.

-She lauded the Obuasi Municipal Assembly for sponsoring the competition and assured that her office would intensify education on the constitution especially in schools to enable the pupils appreciate the tenets of the constitution.
+She lauded the Obuasi Municipal Assembly for sponsoring the competition and assured that her office would intensify education on the constitution, especially in schools to enable the pupils to appreciate the tenets of the constitution.

-Nana Owusu Akyeaw Brempong, Odikro of Bogobiri who chaired the occasion called for amendment of the 1992 Constitution, emphasising that it had outlived its importance.
+Nana Owusu Akyeaw Brempong, Odikro of Bogobiri who chaired the function, called for amendments to the 1992 Constitution, emphasizing that it had outlived its importance.

-He said the amendment of the constitution must take into consideration current circumstances pertaining in the country.
+He said the constitution must take into consideration current circumstances pertaining in the country.

-“We must consider job creation, maximising our natural resource usage, improving agriculture in our new constitution.
-Again, emoluments given to Article 71 office holders must be reviewed,” he submitted.
+“We must consider job creation, maximising our natural resource usage, and improving agriculture in our new constitution.
+Again, emoluments given to Article 71 office holders must be reviewed,” he said.

-He said there was disconnect between the people and the system of governance and stressed the need to sensitise students on how the local government system operates.
+He said there was a disconnect between the people and the system of governance and stressed the need to sensitise students on how the local government system operated.

-She said the Education Directorate would continue to partner the NCCE in organising such educative programmes.
+She said the Education Directorate would continue to partner the NCCE in organising such educational programmes.